 - Heat oil in a large skillet or pan over high heat.
 Season roast with a good amount of salt and pepper.
 Sear on all sides until browned (about 5-6 minutes each side).
 Transfer roast to the bowl of a 6-quart slow cooker.

-- Add the onions, garlic, potatoes, carrots, celery, wine, mustard, brown sugar, thyme and bouillon.
+- Add the onions, garlic, potatoes, carrots, celery, balsamic vinegar, mustard, brown sugar, thyme and bouillon.
 Season with salt and pepper to taste.
 Mix the stock with the flour and pour into the slow cooker bowl (don't worry about any lumps, they will cook out).Â

 - Cook on low setting for 8 hours, or until meat is tender and falling apart and the vegetables are soft.

-- Taste test and add any extra wine, brown sugar, salt, or pepper, if needed.
+- Taste test and add any extra balsamic vinegar, brown sugar, salt, or pepper, if needed.

 - Slice meat, garnish with parsley and drizzle with gravy.